walkercraig/walkercraig/_posts/2017/2017-10-01-a-drunk-old-man-at-the-bar.md

 I promise it ayn’t toooo long

-Tonigh' all that damn jukebok has played are Saint Valentine shams
+Tonigh' all that damn jukeboks has played are Saynt Valentyne shams

 <br/>